Protecting your privacy is essential to supporting your academic freedom.

 Chat & Email Help

-If you initiate a help request using our chat service or Ask a Librarian, your email address along with the webpage from which you initiated the request will be recorded.
-This is done so that we have a way to follow up with you if needed.
+If you initiate a help request using our chat service or Ask a Librarian, your email address along with the webpage from which you initiated the request will be recorded so that we have a way to follow up with you if needed.
 Transcripts of chat conversations are retained and can be shared with UNE Library employees in order to improve our services.

 Library Computers & Printers